Theophilus Howard, 2nd Earl of Suffolk: Career

 He was the dedicatee of Shelton's translation of Don Quixote, the first translation of the work in any language.
 The translation of the first part of Don Quixote was published in London in 1612, while Cervantes was still alive.
 It is not known why Shelton chose Howard as a dedicatee, although he was possibly a distant relative.
 He was also the dedicatee of John Dowland's last book of songs "A Pilgrimes Solace", also published in 1612.

 Howard visited Scotland in 1613.
 He dined with his brother-in-law James Home of Cowdenknowes at Broxmouth House, and then stayed in John Killoch's house in Edinburgh's Canongate, where the Duke of Lennox had stayed in 1608.
 He visited Dunfermline Palace and saw the coal works of George Bruce at Culross.
 After a visit to Stirling Castle, he stayed a night at the Nether Palace or Castlestead of Falkland with Lord Scone, and returned by boat to Leith and the King's Wark, the home of Bernard Lindsay.
 He went to Seton Palace to see Anna Hay, Countess of Winton, and then returned to England.

 Howard's parents received a pension from Spanish diplomats.
 In 1617, they were offered a Dutch pension.
 Howard discussed the deal with the Spanish ambassador Diego Sarmiento de Acuña, Count of Gondomar.
 He persuaded his parents not to take the Dutch offer, and Gondomar gave him a valuable diamond jewel.

+Howard was engaged in a legal dispute with his former sister-in-law Mary Fitz.